brandimason/Calance/README.md

 # Installation & Use:
 1. Fork and clone this repo from Github to your local environment
 2. Navigate into your local directory and open the contents in your preferred code editor
-3. Run `pipenv install` to install dependencies
+3. Run `pip install -r requirements.txt` to install dependencies
 4. From the project directory, run `python script.py` to execute the script and create the CSV file.

 # References: